deepthecoder/Solr-JSON/README.md

   <url-pattern>/*</url-pattern>
 </filter-mapping>
 ```
-After pasting the following lines, save the web.cml file and RESTART the Solr Server!!
+After pasting the following lines, save the web.xml file and RESTART the Solr Server!!

 And you should be good with the code.